4d/4D-Macros/README.md

 # <a name="overview">Overview</a>

-Using macro-commands saves a lot of time during code entry.

 When this component is installed and loaded into your project, [its macros](#macros) are automatically available in the code editor and can be [invoked](https://developer.4d.com/docs/code-editor/write-class-method/#calling-macros):

 * By clicking on the [Macros button](https://developer.4d.com/docs/code-editor/write-class-method#toolbar) on the code editor toolbar.